How to Plan Projects, Events, and Campaigns With Marketing Timelines

 The planning phase of your event usually happens six to eight months before your event takes place.
 Here are some steps you could take:

-Fill in each part of your planning process and the dates it needs to take place on in your template.
+Fill in each part of your planning process and the dates it needs to take place.

 The next phase of your event planning is going to focus solely on promoting said event.

-As a committee, you need to determine what channels you’re going to promote your event on, what tactics you’re going to use, and when each of your promotions is going to launch.
+As a committee, you need to determine channels in which you’re going to promote your event, what tactics you’re going to use, and when each of your promotions is going to launch.

 Some examples of promotions you could run are:

 - Including event information in your email newsletters

 - Printing promotional posters and more

 Once you’ve determined your tactics and promotions, record their start and end dates in your timeline, so they look like this.